 Depending on your specific situation you may need to meet additional GI Bill eligibility requirements.
 Contact the Department of Veterans Affairs (VA) at 888-442-4551 if you have any questions about your eligibility for these education programs.

-How to Apply for GI Bill Benefits
+About GI Bill Benefits Applications

 To complete the GI Bill application process, qualifying service members and their families may apply online through the VA’s website, by mail or in person at a regional VA benefits office.
 If applying in person, claimants may obtain the application directly from a VA employee.